Thank you for visiting my page. Here is a little something about me.

 After completing my first degree, I continued to a postgraduate and doctoral level and received my Professional Doctorate in Counselling Psychology (DPsych) from the Glasgow Caledonian University in 2014.
 My doctoral research focused on the identification of helpful and unhelpful therapeutic factors during the treatment of depression and was published at the Counselling and Psychotherapy Research Journal.
 This study was inspiring to me as it motivated me to constantly search for what helps – and what doesn’t help – each and every one of my clients during therapy.

-I offer person-centered and cognitive-behavioral therapies, as well as EMDR in my private clinic.
+I offer person-centered and cognitive-behavioral therapies, as well as EMDR and CRM in my private clinic.

 During my doctoral training I had the opportunity to practice as a counselling psychologist trainee in hospitals (NHS), schools, Universities, voluntary organisations and the private sector in the United Kingdom.
 My clinical experience includes interventions with anxiety disorders (i.e. social anxiety, phobias, panic attacks, etc.), depression, bereavement / grief / loss, trauma, obsessive-compulsive disorder, self-harm and suicidal ideation, addictions, sexual disorders, bipolar disorder, relationship problems, low self-esteem, bullying, etc.